UCLComputerScience/COMP0016_2020_21_Team20/ARCHITECTURE.md

 You must ensure to run `npx prisma generate` on first use of the project, and on every database change thereafter.
 This command will generate the Node Prisma Client that is used throughout the project.

 The Prisma Client is generated through the [Prisma Schema file](./prisma/schema.prisma).
-This file must be kept up to date with the main database schema -- this can be done via the `npx prisma introspect` command to read your current local database schema and update the Prisma schema.
+This file must be kept up to date with the main database schema -- this can be done via the `npx prisma db pull` command to read your current local database schema and update the Prisma schema.

 To use Prisma in the codebase, simply `import prisma from 'lib/prisma'`;